BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/metadata/collections`

-Get a list of all available collections (datasets) in NatureCounts
+Get a list of all available collections (datasets) in NatureCounts, together with some basic data statistics, and the BMDE version they utilize.

 Optional parameter: **lang** - the language preference [EN|FR], default EN